dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 system is Linux.
 There is no such limitations for virtual machines.

-But since most of the third party services that are usually used in along side with Drupal, are able to run on Linux anyways, so using containers wouldn't be a problem for a Drupal developer.
+But since most of the third party services that are usually used in along side with Drupal are able to run on Linux anyways, so using containers mostly wouldn't be a problem for a Drupal developer.

 So like every piece of technology in this world is trying to solve a particular problem, operating-system-level virtualization also has its place and purpose